dwightjack/yuzu/packages/core/README.md

   }
 ```

-The function associated to this mapping will receive the parent's state property value instead of the whole state and the library will keep track just of the changes to that property.
+The function associated to this mapping will receive the parent's state property value instead of the whole state and the library will keep track just of the changes on that property.

 ## API summary